payu-india/CMS-Chatbot/reference/Save Cards/collect-payments-save-card/using-network-tokens.md

     <tr>
       <td>
-        <Glossary>bankcode</Glossary>\
+        <Glossary>bankcode</Glossary>
-        **mandatory**
+        \`mandatory\`
       </td>

       <td>
         \`String\` Each payment option is identified with a unique bank code at PayU.
-The merchant must post this parameter with the corresponding payment option’s bank code value in it.
+The merchant must post this parameter with the corresponding payment option's bank code value in it.
       </td>

       <td>